awsdocs/aws-iot-docs/developerguide/certificate-policy-examples.md

 }
 ```

-For devices not registered in the registry, the following policy grants permission to connect to with client IDs, `client1`, `client2`, and `client3` and to publish to a topic whose name is equal to the `certificateId` of the certificate the device used to authenticate itself:
+For devices not registered in the AWS IoT Core registry, the following policy grants permission to connect to AWS IoT Core with client IDs, `client1`, `client2`, and `client3` and to publish to a topic whose name is equal to the `certificateId` of the certificate the device used to authenticate itself:

 ```
 {